Domestic Violence Defense Attorney | Phoenix, AZ | Aaron Black

 What Are the Penalties for a Misdemeanor Domestic Violence Offense?

 The Maricopa County Attorney’s office says that 90 percent of domestic violence cases are prosecuted as the most serious of the misdemeanor offenses.
 This is commonly called a Class 1 misdemeanor domestic violence charge.
-However, depending on the circumstances of your criminal case, you could receive a Class 2 or 3 misdemeanor domestic violence charge.
+However, depending on the circumstances of your criminal case, you could receive a Class 2 or 3 misdemeanor domestic violence charge, which will have more serious consequences.
 Here are the penalties for all three categories of misdemeanor domestic violence convictions.

 Class 1 Misdemeanor